 OT603 Inter-Testamental Period (3 credits)

-An overview of politics, history, and society during the inter-Testamental period, from the close of the Old Testament canon in the fifth century BC to the first century AD, up to the beginnings of New Testament writings.
+An overview of politics, history, and society during the inter-Testamental period, from the close of the Old writings.
 The course particularly focuses on the literature, religious thoughts, and theology that influenced the development of Judaism and Christianity.